sksundaram-learning/ardoq-standalone/README.md

 ## Prerequisites

 - A Linux server, physical or virtual, that supports Docker Machine - [options here](https://docs.docker.com/installation/)
-- At least 8 GB RAM
+- Minimum 8 GB RAM
-- At least 100 GB Disk space
+- Minimum 100 GB Disk space
+- Minimum 2x 2Ghz CPUs
 - [Docker Compose](https://docs.docker.com/compose/install/ target="_blank")
 - Access to the Ardoq Docker images on [Docker Hub](http://hub.docker.com) , or zipped on file (contact Ardoq)

 The prerequisites may vary according to load.
+If your installation will have many concurrent users or store large amounts of data, consider raising the spesifications.

 #### Scripts and Environment